Oscar bait: Statistical analyses

 "We've found that audiences don't like the kinds of aesthetics that are characteristic of Oscar-worthy movies," Rossman said.
 "The movies tend to be serious and depressing, and audiences don't like that, so making Oscar-y movies is a riskier strategy than the average moviegoer might appreciate."
 As for the payoff a movie gets when it receives nominations, "[a]udiences don't like the kind of movies that get Oscars, but they do like the Oscars," he said.
-It was the economic bonus from getting nominations or winning that made the losses of not doing so worth it.
+The economic bonus from getting nominations or winning compensated for the losses of not doing so.

 A year earlier, Ira Kalb, a professor of marketing at the University of Southern California's Marshall School of Business, had done research into how big the Oscar payoff could be for a victorious film.
 "When used in marketing campaigns, this validation stamp increases the desire of moviegoers to see the films and the talent being honored," he wrote in a Business Insider article.
 "It also keeps the movies in theaters longer boosting box office receipts.
 And it substantially increases DVD, streaming, download, and cable TV revenues."

 He used the 2010 Best Picture winner, The King's Speech, as his primary example.
 Before being nominated, it was expected to make about $30 million in worldwide box office receipts.
 After it received 12 nominations that year, the most of any film in contention, that estimate was revised upward to $200 million. "[A]n Academy Award nomination can boost ticket sales by one-third and cause a jump in the DVD sales of movies no longer in theaters," wrote Kalb.
 Winning increases the reward even further.
 As a result of its win, The King's Speech was expected to bring in revenues of almost half a billion dollars.
 (As of 2014, it has grossed $414 million.)

 Some films, Kalb says, can only be profitable if they are nominated for Oscars.
 For that reason studios plan their Oscar promotional campaigns long before the movie is even released.
 It has been estimated that The Weinstein Company spent $15 million on its Oscar campaign for The King's Speech, almost as much as was spent on the Oscar campaign of Weinstein-produced 1998 Best Picture Winner Shakespeare in Love.